Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 Ever tried walking through your house in the middle of the night without turning on the lights?
 You probably noticed that you moved more cautiously, maybe even stumbling or swaying a bit.
 The darker your room, the more this likely happened.
 This is a classic example of what happens when one of your key balance systems, vision, is suddenly highly unreliable.

-Vestibular system heightens its awareness: Your inner ear detects head movements and helps you maintain your orientation, but it’s not quite as precise as vision when it comes to detecting small shifts in your environment.
+• Vestibular system heightens its awareness: Your inner ear detects head movements and helps you maintain your orientation, but it’s not quite as precise as vision when it comes to detecting small shifts in your environment.

-Proprioception takes charge: Your muscles, tendons, and joints need to provide extra feedback about your body’s position.
+• Somatosensory takes charge: Your muscles, tendons, and joints need to provide extra feedback about your body’s position.
 Without sight, your body can still tell which way is up, but it struggles to make fine-tuned adjustments, especially if you're on uneven surfaces or their are unknown objects ahead.
 To compensate you may feel around, widen your feet, and slow down dramatically to ensure you have a good idea of what is around you.
-All of these tactics help boost the proprioceptive input your body receives for safer movements.
+All of these tactics help boost the proprioceptive and pressure input your body receives for safer movements.

 This is why even familiar spaces feel disorienting in total darkness.
 Small obstacles, like a stray shoe or uneven floor, suddenly become tripping hazards because your brain isn’t getting the full picture and orientational cues.
 But, for those who are already blind, this darkness is normal.
 They have already learned to compensate and trained their body to function well without visual inputs.
-Of course, utilizing a white cane (the stick those with blindness use), is an extension of themselves for increased proprioceptive input to compensate for the unreliability of one balance system.
+Of course, utilizing a white cane (the stick those with blindness use), is an extension of themselves for increased somatosensory input to compensate for the unreliability of one balance system.

 Why Does the Brain Get Confused?

 So why do these sensory mismatches occur in the first place?
-It all comes down to the fact that your brain is constantly cross-referencing the information it receives from your vestibular system, vision, and proprioception.
+It all comes down to the fact that your brain is constantly cross-referencing the information it receives from your vestibular system, vision, and somatosensory system.
 (11) When everything lines up, your brain can easily figure out where you are and which way is up.
 But when there’s a conflict between the information from these systems, your brain struggles to resolve the differences, leading to dizziness, nausea, disorientation, and even falls.

 The good news is that your brain is remarkably adaptable.
 Over time, you can train your body to reduce the effects of these sensory mismatches even if the cause is due to disease or injury.
 (12, 13, 14) For example, pilots and sailors often become less prone to motion sickness because their brains learn to better integrate conflicting vestibular and visual information after repeated exposure.
 Those with permanent damage to one of the balance systems can learn to rely more heavily, and successfully, on the other two.
 As with everything in the body, your balance systems are remarkably adaptable.